armendarisd/my-nba-game-analysis/README.md

 ***

 ## Task
-TODO - What is the problem?
-And where is the challenge?

 PART I
 As input one receives a CSV which has all the plays on a Basketball game.
 One should return a dictionary where one gives all the stats of the game of each player.

 PART II
 After returning the dictionary, then one should organize a table where for each team
 ## Description
-TODO - How have you solved the problem?

 I use Pandas to have some dataframes to make it easier

 ## Installation
-TODO - How to install your project? npm install? make? make re?

 Type python my_nba_game_analysis.py

 ## Usage
-TODO - How does it work?

 One should activate the function on the script.
 The functions are commented on the script.
 You should activate them erasing the comments
 ./my_project argument1 argument2
 ```